ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/dynamic-memory-allocator/_review.md

     - questions:
         question: >
-            If the allocator presented here was used mainly for very small allocations (less than 8 bytes), what concern would you have?
+            If the allocator was used mainly for very small allocations (less than 8 bytes), what concern would you have?
         answers:
             - That memory was being wasted because the details of each allocation